Barbara Luisi: Life and career

 Barbara Luisi was born and raised in Munich, Germany.
 At the age of nine, she began studying the violin.
 After graduating from the Munich Arts and Music High School she studied violin at the Hochschule für Musik und Theater in Munich and obtained the Concert Diploma.
 She was a violinist in the Munich Philharmonic, the Orchestra of Toulouse and the Bavarian State Opera as well as being the "primaria" (first violinist) in the "Pocci String Quartet.”

 At age seventeen, she began exploring photography, experimenting with a Leica M6 and developing her work in her own darkroom.
-During the past decade she has devoted her time to her photography and numerous projects and books.
+During the past 20 years she has devoted her time to her photography and numerous projects and books, having exhibitions all over the world.

 Throughout the body of her work she explores her fascination with myriad manifestations of light, especially nocturnal light in the streets of New York, Florence, Oslo, Tokyo, Vienna and Paris or deep in ancient caves or reflected in seascapes.

-Barbara Luisi is married to conductor Fabio Luisi, together they have three children.
+Barbara Luisi was married to conductor Fabio Luisi, together they have three children.
+They were married for 23 Years until 2020.

 On 21 January 2020 she made her debut in Carnegie Hall as a violinist in a program with harpist Alexander Boldechev.

+Since then she is showing in museums and Galleries in Europe, the US, Japan and India.